 The director is the most influential to the company.
 They hold the highest authority and are responsible for the company’s performance.
 They are what we often refer to as corporate executives.

-Directors influence the business through the strategic decisions they make.
+Directors influence the business through their strategic decisions.
 They also direct the organization and allocate resources to achieve the vision and mission.
-Decisions, strategies, and business plans that they design become the basis for implementation and decision-making in lower management.
+The decisions, strategies, and business plans that they design become the basis for implementation and decision-making in lower management.

 Long story short, directors impact the business through their role in: